The Safest and Most Dangerous Places in New Jersey: Crime Maps and Statistics

 USA: $464

-The Cost of Crime per resident in New Jersey is $240 per year, which is $225 less than the national average.
-Below we compare states similar to New Jersey:
+The overall cost of crime per resident in New Jersey is $240 per year, which is $225 less than the national average.
+The comparison below uses states similar to New Jersey:

 • In New Mexico, crime costs $835 per person, which is $595 more than in New Jersey.